faizanakhtar123/faizanakhtar123/README.md

 ---

 ## About

-Building web applications with React and exploring machine learning.
-Recently contributed to ListenBrainz (MetaBrainz).
  Focused on writing clean code and solving problems.

 **Currently:** Learning TypeScript, mastering React Hooks, practicing DSA in Java